GhoustUser/Spelprojekt1/README.md

 The graphics are top-down isometric pixel-art.

 ### Gameplay
-- Control with WASD...
+- Control with WAS
+- Aim with cursor

 ### Mechanics
-- Lorem ipsum dolor...
+- Unique abilities
+- Procedural Level Generation
+- Other stuff...